 Planting

 Garlic is planted in the fall.
-Here in East Central Minnesota, we shoot for the middle of October give or take a couple weeks depending on the weather.
+Here in East Central Minnesota, we shoot for the middle of October, give or take a couple weeks, depending on the weather.
 The goal is to get it into the ground several weeks before a hard frost to allow for root development to begin, but late enough that top growth isn’t starting before freeze-up.
-2025 Update: Last year we moved our planting up a week to two weeks.
+In the fall of 2024 we moved our planting up a week to two weeks.
 Most of our garlic performed very well planted that early.
-Some of the artichokes did emerge before freeze up and suffered more or less because of it.
+Some of the new artichokes did emerge before freeze up and suffered more or less because of it.
 Moving forward we plan on starting to plant the very end of September beginning of October.
 We will start with the hard necks and end up with the soft necks more toward the middle of October.
 We are also continuing to experiment with spring planting some soft neck and creole varieties.
 So far we are seeing positive results from Idaho Silver, Thermadrone, and Denostia Red.

 Separate the garlic cloves, but there is no need to unwrap the cloves.
 There are a number of different soaks that can be utilized to reduce diseases and pests or give the clove a fertilizer boost.
 We typically use an alcohol soak to sterilize the cloves.
 Cover the separated cloves with 70% rubbing alcohol for 10 minutes.
 Plant within an hour.

 We till the soil ahead of planting and incorporate a good chicken manure fertilizer.
-We plant ours in double rows on 30″ centers.
-Most varieties get planted 4″ apart in the row, larger varieties 6″.
+In the past we have planted ours in double rows on 30″ centers.
+Now we are planting beds of four rows with 8″-10″ between rows.
+Most varieties get planted 6″ in the row, one or two smaller types get planted at 4″.
 Then we mulch the rows heavily with leaves.
 Good till spring!

 Spring